Minimum Ceiling Height for Car Lifts: 2 Post Lifts and More

 Low Ceiling Car Lifts with SVI International

 At SVI International, we are dedicated to quality.
-As industry leaders in repair parts for automotive and industrial equipment, we offer 40,000 repair parts from 50 product lines.
+As industry leaders in repair parts for automotive and industrial equipment, we offer 40,000 repair parts from 50 product lines ranging from car lift parts to brake lathe parts and more.
 Our products are distributed between 3 warehouses, scattered across the country, allowing for fast, reliable shipping.

 Beside repair parts, we are known as the problem solver in the industry.
 We understand custom.
 Whether you’re looking for specialty lifts, repair parts, or innovative products, we welcome you to reach out today.
 Get in touch at (800) 321-8173 or via our online contact form.